**Welcome to Our Practice**

 An Introduction to Our Practice

 Well ;) my name is Dr. Stephen Michael Nenninger N.M.D., aka Steve.
 I went out West to study Naturopathic Medicine in 1991 when I was 28 years old.
 Naturopathic Medicaly school was pretty hard because of how sick I was.
-Since ago about 22, I had a very boring, painful, torturous, annoying and embarrassing condition called ulcerative colitis.
-On my worst days I ended up going to the bath room day and night dozens of times, it was exhausting.
+Since 22 years old, I had a very boring, painful, torturous, annoying and embarrassing condition called ulcerative colitis.
+On my worst days I ended up going to the bathroom day and night dozens of times, it was exhausting.

 I went to conventional doctors to try and get better at first.
 Their drugs made me really sick and did not help at all.
 Then the last conventional doctor I went to was in a fancy Park Avenue office with a mahogany dest and leather bound volumes on the wall, and told me that the only solution was to cut out my colon and put me on a life of drugs, or I would die.